CiscoDevNet/jwt-widget-sample/README.md

     node app.js
     ```

-3. Open http://localhost:3000/widget.html directly in a browser to confirm widget load and can send messages/video
+3. Open http://localhost:3000/widget.html directly in a browser to confirm the widget loads and can send messages/video

 4. Open http://localhost:3000/onebank_complete.html and click 'Ask Sandy' for popup of `widget.html`